elba/elba/docs/src/getting_started/quick_start.md

 $ elba new grp/asd # ok!
 ```

-This command will generate a new elba project with name `grp/asd` in the folder `./asd/`.
+This command will generate a new elba project with name `grp/asd` in the folder `./asd/`, along with an associated git project.
+If you want to omit the git project, pass the option `--vcs none`.

 By default, elba will create a project with a binary target, with a main file located at `src/Main.idr`.
 If you'd like to generate a package with a library target instead, pass the `--lib` flag, which will add a library target to the manifest and generate the file `src/{group}/{name}.idr`.
 This file structure of having a group followed by a name is just convention, and isn't required.